Skip to main content

 • S3 Access Key: minio

-• Click on the weather table and set Normalization to true using the toggle button.
+• Click on the weather table and make sure that the Normalisation is set to true using the toggle button.

 • Save the job configuration.